 A Mini Kitchen Makeover Earns More

 Many assume that a kitchen makeover should be massive to pull in a large profit: but smaller kitchen makeovers bring in a better return on investment compared to larger remodels and updates.
-This could mean sanding and staining or repainting the cabinets, redoing the flooring, or replacing a couple of the appliances but not taking it so far that you strip the entire room down.
+This could mean repainting the cabinets, upgrading the kitchen with a stainless steel sink, redoing the flooring, or replacing a couple of the appliances but not taking it so far that you strip the entire room down.
 Design changes, like shiplap in the kitchen, can make a space feel updated and gorgeous without making you spend a ton of money.

 Small Changes Can Create a Massive Change